 10.01 - TYPE OF LIST.
 The Director shall establish and maintain such lists of eligibles for the various classes of positions as deemed necessary or desirable to meet the needs of the service.
 Appointment from the various types of lists shall be made in the order defined in Regulation 11.02.

-10.011 - LAYOFF LIST.
-An employee having permanent or probationary Civil Service status in a specific class of work, but who is not working in such class because of layoff due to a lack of either work or funds, or a departmental reorganization resulting in abolishment of his or her position, shall have his or her name placed upon the appropriate layoff list for his or her class of employment.
+10.01-1 - LAYOFF LIST.
+An employee having permanent or probationary Civil Service status in a specific class of work, but who is not working in such class because of layoff due to a lack of either work or funds, or a departmental reorganization resulting in abolishment of their position, shall have their name placed upon the appropriate layoff list for their class of employment.
 Names shall be placed on a layoff list in order of a combination of performance rating credit and seniority in the Civil Service as provided for in Civil Service Regulations 16.012 and 16.013.
 (Sec.
 7-401 (o) C.C.)

-10.012 - CAREER ADVANCEMENT ELIGIBLE LIST.
-Comprised of all qualified candidates who have permanent civil service status in a career advancement class and are eligible for promotion to the next higher level class in the career advancement series.
+10.01-2 - CAREER ADVANCEMENT ELIGIBLE LIST.
+Comprised of all qualified candidates who have permanent Civil Service status in a career advancement class and are eligible for promotion to the next higher level class in the career advancement series.

-10.013- - PROMOTIONAL ELIGIBLE LIST.
-Comprised of all qualified candidates who have permanent civil service status and who have passed an examination and are ranked in order of relative excellence.
+10.01-3- - PROMOTIONAL ELIGIBLE LIST.
+Comprised of all qualified candidates who have permanent Civil Service status and who have passed an examination and are ranked in order of relative excellence.

-10.014 - DEPARTMENTAL PROMOTIONAL ELIGIBLE LIST.
+10.01-4 - DEPARTMENTAL PROMOTIONAL ELIGIBLE LIST.
 Comprised of all qualified candidates who have permanent Civil Service status in a specified department and who have passed an examination and are ranked in order of relative excellence:

 as sub-sets of a city-wide eligible list consisting of the names of all candidates from each department.
 The names of all candidates from a department will be considered a departmental promotional eligible list within the city-wide promotional eligible list.
-In accordance with Regulation 11.023, the appointing authority may request certification of eligible candidates from his or her department before receiving a certification of eligible candidates from other departments
+In accordance with Regulation 11.02-3, the appointing authority may request certification of eligible candidates from their department before receiving a certification of eligible candidates from other departments

 on an eligible list established as the result of an examination announced only for the employees of a designated department.

+10.01-5- ACCOMMODATIONS LIST.
+Comprised of employees having permanent Civil Service status in a specific class of work, but permanently unable to perform the essential functions of their current position, with or without a reasonable accommodation.
+The employee shall, upon application to and approval by the Director, have their name placed upon the Accommodation List for class(es) of employment at or below the established pay range of the employee’s current position, and for which the Director has determined that the employee is qualified and can perform the essential job functions.
+Names shall be placed on the Accommodations List in order of the date a request is approved by of the Director of Human Resources, then the time such request is approved.
+Employees seeking a permanent position at a higher pay range shall continue to have the opportunity to apply for promotional opportunities in accordance with all provisions of the applicable Civil Service Regulations.

-10.015 - OPEN COMPETITIVE ELIGIBLE LIST.
+10.01-6 - OPEN COMPETITIVE ELIGIBLE LIST.
 Comprised of all qualified candidates who have passed an examination and are ranked in order of relative excellence.